phaustin/quantecon-example/book/docs/getting_started.md

 :scale: 50%
 ```

-While Jupyter isn\'t the only way to code in Python, it\'s great for
+While Jupyter isn't the only way to code in Python, it's great for
 when you wish to

 -   start coding in Python